o-jasper/VOTE_MINIONS/readme.md

 * `page.html` is a mockup, actually use the [POC (5) Bindings](https://github.com/ethereum/cpp-ethereum/wiki/PoC-5-JS-Bindings).
   Maybe find some examples to help do so.

-* Figure out how to deal with people without ethers. (ask Vlad Zamfir)
+* Figure out how to deal with people without ethers. (someone, like Vlad Zamfir will likely solve this problem.)

 * Test more.
 Both on testnet and with readily-runnable tests.
 For instance with [evm-sim](https://github.com/EtherCasts/evm-sim/) or